gozdekurtulmus/factorySimulation_DataStructures_2/ReadMe.md

 # Assignment 2:Furniture Manufacturing and OrderingSystem

-Inthishomework,youareexpectedtoimplementa“FurnitureManufacturingandOrdering
-System” application using Java.
-This homework willcover the topics given below;
+In this homework,you are expected to implement a “Furniture Manufacturing and Ordering System” application using Java.
+This homework will cover the topics given below;

 1. Strings, Arrays, Generics
 2. Queue ADT (Abstract Data Type)
 3. Stack ADT (Abstract Data Type)

-Assume that you are a Furniture Manufacturer called “ _IZTECHEA_ ”, that manufactures differenttypesoffurniture.However,youimmediatelymanufacturefurnitureaccordingtothe orderthatcomesfromyour **_MarketingAnalyst_** andyoustoreitin **onefactoryline** thatis basedonaFirst-In-First-Out(FIFO)structure. **_MarketingAnalyst_** randomlygenerateswhat
-tobe producedand sendsthe requesttothe “ _IZTECHEA”_ .Yourfactorymanufactures 6
-different types of products, where all of them mustimplement the **IProduct interface** ;
+Assume that you are a Furniture Manufacturer called “ _IZTECHEA_ ”, that manufactures different types of furniture.However,you immediatel ymanufacture furniture according to the order that comes fromy our **_MarketingAnalyst_** and you store it in **one factory line** that is based on a First-In-First-Out(FIFO) structure. **_MarketingAnalyst_** randomly generates what to be produced and sends the request to the “ _IZTECHEA”_ .Your factory manufactures 6 different types of products, where all of them must implement the **IProduct interface** ;

 1. Sofa
 2. Bed